Learn to kill the process in Linux using kill, kill, and killall commands. Kill processes using PID or process name.

 Kill process using pkill

 If you want to use the process name instead of PID then you can use the pkill command.
 But remember to use the correct process name.
 Even a small typo can lead you to kill off unwanted processes.
 Syntex is simple, just specify process name to command.

 Kill process using killall

-With above two commands :
+With the above two commands :

-pkill, you are killing only specific process whose PID or name is specified.
+pkill, you are killing only a specific process whose PID or name is specified.
 This leads its child processes to hung or zombie.
-To avoid this situation, you can kill process along with all its child processes using
+To avoid this situation, you can kill the process along with all its child processes using

 root@kerneltalks # killall myprocess

-As a root you can kill any process including system ones on Linux system.
+As root you can kill any process including system ones on the Linux system.
 As a normal user you can kill processes owned by you only.
 Process ID i.e. PID can be obtained using command

 pidof.
 This PID or process name can be used to kill the process using